wp-plugins/mailjet-for-wordpress/readme.txt

 == Changelog ==

+= 3.1.6=
+* The administrator of the website is able to give access to the plugin for other user roles.

+= 3.1.5=
+* MJ_HOST and MJ_MAILER variables are moved to the api strategy patter class as public properties of the class.
+From now on, they are accessible from there.

 = 3.1.4=
 * Add a confirmation message  when an user activates his/her contact widget on his/her Wordpress admin
 * In the admin panel of WordPress, when a user try to add a "subscribe to our newsletter widget"  we have add a validation if he/she has chosen a contact list